 White Fillings and Smile Makeovers

 If you are looking to brighten your smile, replacing your old amalgam or even your old composite fillings with white fillings may be part of a full-mouth restoration plan you create with the help of cosmetic dentist Dr. Firouzian.
 Even teeth that do not require full restoration can be improved with porcelain veneers to ensure that all the teeth in your smile line complement each other.
-Not only do white fillings and veneers look great, they last longer and are tougher than traditional tooth restoration options.
+Not only do white fillings and veneers look great, but they also last longer and are tougher than traditional tooth restoration options.